33Chief/Employee-Database/README.md

 Data Analysis
-Once you have a complete database, do the following:
+Once you have a complete database, I will do the following:

 List the following details of each employee: employee number, last name, first name, sex, and salary.